Portland protesters target city’s mayor amid rising tensions

 Lovell added: “This is impacting the safety of our entire City and urgent action is needed.
 Our elected officials need to do their part to draw a line in the sand and to hold people accountable.
 The violent behavior must end.”

+“Arson and terrorizing families with children does nothing except steal, and distract from, the important message of the racial justice movement.
+Organizations in the community who encouraged or condoned these actions are complicit,” he said.

+Wheeler added: “The community must rise up and say ‘enough is enough’ and hold all of us accountable.
+We cannot truly move on together and make the positive changes we want to see until this violence is stopped.
+All violence.”

-Protesters were angry Sunday when Wheeler held a news conference about the shooting and traded barbs with Trump, who was watching the conference live on TV and tweeted insults at Wheeler.
+Protesters were angered last Sunday when Wheeler held a news conference about the shooting and traded barbs with Trump, who was watching the conference live on TV and tweeted insults at Wheeler.

 Many said afterward that they wanted to hear about solutions to the violence and how to keep the city’s Black residents safe.
 They complained that the mayor instead engaged in “political theater” with the president to raise his own profile.